 The Bose Sport Earbuds have an impressive build quality.
 They're mostly made of plastic, which feels solid and durable.
 There aren't any noticeable weak links in their build.
 They're also rated IPX4 for water resistance, though we don't test for this.

 These earbuds are amazingly stable.
-They come with stability fins to help keep them in place in your ear, and they shouldn't fall out of your ears during casual listening sessions or while working out at the gym.
+They feel more stable than the Bose Sport Open Earbuds Truly Wireless and come with stability fins to help keep them in place in your ear.
+They shouldn't fall out of your ears during casual listening sessions or while working out at the gym.

 The Bose Sport Earbuds have a balanced, though somewhat warm sound profile.
 They're lacking a touch of low-bass, which can be disappointing for fans of bass-heavy music genres like EDM.
 However, their neutral, balanced mid-range makes them suitable for lots of audio content, especially vocal-centric content like podcasts or audiobooks.